TeamGoFuckYourselves/aokp_manta_jellybean/README.md

 aokp_manta_jellybean
 ====================

-My bullshit for the Nexus 10
+Bullshit for the Nexus 10